-1. "labor" is Strong's # 2873 kopos; a beating of the breast with grief, sorrow, labour, trouble, intense labour united with trouble and toil.
+- 1. "labor" is Strong's # 2873 kopos; a beating of the breast with grief, sorrow, labour, trouble, intense labour united with trouble and toil.
 Paul's first "labor" among them was with concerns, anxieties and tears that they would accept his ministry and message.
-Paul may still have been sensitive as to what happened to him in Galatia when those churches turned on him and that fear of it happening again probably haunted Paul for the rest of his life.

-2. "laboring" is Strong's # 2038 ergazomai; to work, labour, do work, to trade, to make gains by trading, "do business", exercise, perform, commit, earn by working, to acquire.
+Paul may still have been sensitive as to what happened to him in Galatia when those churches turned on him and that fear of it happening again probably haunted Paul for the rest of his life. - 2. "laboring" is Strong's # 2038 ergazomai; to work, labour, do work, to trade, to make gains by trading, "do business", exercise, perform, commit, earn by working, to acquire.
 This is a good description of the work of the ministry.

 9b This deals with ministerial self-support.
 Paul worked his vocational job so as not to be a financial strain on a young church.
 Paul wanted to place no financial demands upon the new converts at Thessalonica.
-Therefore, he found employment outside the ministry, probably as a leather worker who specialized in making tents (Acts 18:3), while experiencing labor and hardship among them.
+Therefore, he found employment outside the ministry, probably as a leather worker who specialized in making tents (Acts 18:3, And because he was of the same craft, he abode with them, and wrought: for by their occupation they were tentmakers.), while experiencing labor and hardship among them.
 Paul was the typical artisan who worked from dawn to dusk, often for little more than enough money to survive on, and had very little social status.
 Paul could thus easily identify with the bulk of the Thessalonian believers who did the same kind of work.
 And it is no dishonor for a modern preacher to work outside the church to earn his living, for he then can also identify with the working people in his own congregation.
 The working pastor is right out there in the world with his people, dealing with the same issues that they do daily.
 He can better understand his people and what they go through when the preacher has to work on the outside at a secular job, just like they do.
 Paul earnestly desired to be different than the other traveling preachers who depended upon such maintenance for their ministries.
-However, once Paul had departed from a city in which he had established a church, he did accept financial support as seen in Philippians 4:16.
+However, once Paul had departed from a city in which he had established a church, he did accept financial support as seen in Philippians 4:16 (For even in Thessalonica ye sent once and again unto my necessity.).